About The Authors

 Until her retirement in January 2017, Cathy directed the NIGMS division that supports basic research and training in cell biology and biophysics.
-She has played an active role in developing new NIH initiatives in single molecule biophysics and live cell imaging, and she currently serves as co-chair of the trans-NIH Nanotechnology Task Force.
+She played an active role in developing new NIH initiatives in single molecule biophysics and live cell imaging, and served as co-chair of the trans-NIH Nanotechnology Task Force.

 While at NIGMS, Chidinma helped produce and disseminate a variety of educational materials for students and educators interested in learning more about basic biomedical research.

-As the NIGMS summer science writing intern in 2013, Joe wrote profiles of researchers, produced videos, and wrote articles about topics ranging from the structure of HIV to the source of pain and itch.
+As the NIGMS summer science writing intern in 2013, Joe profiled researchers, produced videos and wrote articles about topics ranging from the structure of HIV to the source of pain and itch.

-Shelly writes about a range of NIGMS-funded research, including in the areas of computational and systems biology, modeling and bioinformatics, before moving to another part of NIH.
+Shelly wrote about a range of NIGMS-funded research, including in the areas of computational and systems biology, modeling and bioinformatics, before moving to another part of NIH.